FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ```

 The hash of the first commit we want to squash is `c437414` or `HEAD~5`) but you need to include it.
 We start a rebase
-with `git rebase -i c437414` which will open our default editor.
+with `git rebase -i c437414` or `git rebase -i HEAD~5` which will open our default editor.

 ``` bash
 pick c437414 Commit 1 # empty